engtuncay/engtuncay.github.io/csharp-dotnet/wpf/wpf-notes-16-list-controls.md

 ![An ItemsControl using data binding](https://wpf-tutorial.com/Images/ArticleImages/1/chapters/list-controls/itemscontrol_data_binding.png)

-The most important part of this example is the template that we specify inside of the `ItemsControl`, using a DataTemplate tag inside of the `ItemsControl.ItemTemplate`.
+The most important part of this example is the template that we specify inside of the `ItemsControl`, using a `DataTemplate` tag inside of the `ItemsControl.ItemTemplate`.
 We add a Grid panel, to get two columns: In the first we have a TextBlock, which will show the title of the TODO item, and in the second column we have a ProgressBar control, which value we bind to the Completion property.

 The template now represents a TodoItem, which we declare in the Code-behind file, where we also instantiate a number of them and add them to a list.
 In the end, this list is assigned to the `ItemsSource property of our ItemsControl`, which then does the rest of the job for us.
 Each item in the list is displayed by using our template, as you can see from the resulting screenshot.

-➖ The ItemsPanelTemplate property
+###  The ItemsPanelTemplate property

 In the above examples, all items are rendered from top to bottom, with each item taking up the full row.
-This happens because the ItemsControl throw all of our items into a vertically aligned StackPanel by default.
+This happens because the ItemsControl throw all of our items into a vertically aligned StackPanel by default ((tr:Her bir item stackpanel içine giriyor !!!)).
 It's very easy to change though, since the ItemsControl allows you to change which panel type is used to hold all the items.
 Here's an example:

 ```xml